MPP Rebuttals to Claims from Opponents of Cannabis Regulation

 Concerns about Violence and Crime

 Like alcohol Prohibition before it, cannabis prohibition puts buyers and sellers at risk of violence.
 There are numerous tragic examples of cannabis-related armed robberies resulting in death, violence being used to solve cannabis-related disputes, and even of police informants being discovered and murdered.
-Legalizing cannabis reduces the inherent risk in an underground product.
+Legalizing cannabis reduces the inherent risk in an underground product, while freeing up police time.

 Concerns about Potency